-Coping with flight issues can be really frustrating.
-However, the bright side is that the European Union has laws to help travelers when things go wrong.
-If you’re taking a plane in the EU, it’s a good idea to know about these regulations.
-They can come in handy if your flight gets messed up.
+Dealing with flight disruptions can be very annoying.
+However, the good news is that the European Union has regulations to support travelers when things don’t go as planned.
+If you’re taking a plane in the EU, it’s a good idea to be aware of these regulations.
+They can help you out if your flight is disrupted.

-Being aware of your options can make handling travel complications much easier.
-While it won’t make your flight go any faster, it can reduce your anxiety when things go wrong.
+Being aware of your options can make dealing with travel issues less stressful.
+While it won’t get you to your destination quicker, it can help you feel less stressed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004

-If your flight encounters issues in the EU, you’ll get support.
-EU laws make sure airlines assist their passengers when things go wrong.
+When you’re flying in the EU, rest assured that there’s help available in the case of a flight disruption.
+EU laws make sure airlines look after their passengers when things go wrong.

 - Transportation to and from the hotel